kellibudd/HackTrack/README.md

 # HackTrack

 >HackTrack provides teams with a single platform for analyzing running data, sharing real-time feedback, accessing performance metrics, and navigating training history.
 The inspiration for this project stems from my experience as distance runner at a Division I program, where I manually tracked my workouts and mileage in a training diary.
-The applica

 ### Technologies